-Our review was conducted by four people over a period of approximately three weeks between March and April 2017.
+Our review was conducted by four people over a period of approximately three weeks between March and April.
 In conducting our procedures, we called on assistance from our CSR experts.

-The procedures described below have been conducted in accordance with the May 13, 2013 decree laying down the terms and conditions under which the independent third-party agency carries out its assignment, in accordance with professional rules of the Compagnie nationale des commissaires aux comptes relating to this assignment, and, with regard to the justified opinion on the fairness of the information, in accordance with ISAE 3000.2
+Our review, as described below, was conducted in accordance with the decree of May 13, 2013 determining the terms and conditions under which the third-party agency performs its assignment, pursuant to the professional standards of the National Institute of Statutory Auditors in relation to this assignment and, regarding the justified opinion on the fairness of the information, in accordance with ISAE 3000.

-CSR Information certificate of inclusion
+1. CSR Information certificate of inclusion